tamique-debrito/VectorQuantization/README.md

-This is an initial repository for an idea I came up with for a class in my senior year of college (6.UAT).
+This is an initial repository for an idea I came up with for a class in my senior year of college (6.UAT in Spring 2022).
 The summary is that it's a form of quantization for neural networks that, if effective (and hasn't already been done), could improve train and inference efficiency.
-See the "Proposal Talk.pdf" (this presentation was developed along with my classmate Noah Faro.
-My main contribution was the technical idea definition and plan, while Noah contributed background research, slide design, presentation structure, and probably other things I'm forgetting)
+See the "Proposal Talk.pdf" (a couple relevant slides beloy).
+This presentation was developed along with my classmate Noah Faro.
+My main contribution was the technical idea definition and plan, while Noah contributed background research, slide design, presentation structure, and probably other things I'm forgetting.

 The code here is a quick proof of concept that shows that quantizing this way can use SGD to learn a single linear layer to fit a dataset.